 Beliefs + Resources

-Our hope is for Local Church St. Pete to be a place where you can grow in your faith, ask hard questions and take time to explore the truths of who Jesus is and what it means for your life today.
+Our hope is for Local Church St. Pete to be a community where you can grow in your faith, ask hard questions and take time to explore the truths of who Jesus is and what it means for your life today.

 Here are some truths we treasure and resources we love to share.
 Enjoy exploring them.